-But the vibration needed to make a pipe correctly is bad news for those seals, which can be displaced in the manufacturing process.
-“The concept of integrating seals into manufactured pipe has been around for more than 35 years, but until recently, most seals have been a bit of a compromise,” says Julian West, Product Manager for pipe seals within Trelleborg Industrial Solutions.
-That’s changing thanks to Trelleborg’s new F-165.
+However, the vibration needed to make a pipe correctly is bad news for those seals, which can be displaced in the manufacturing process.
+“The concept of integrating seals into manufactured pipe has been around for more than 35 years, but until recently, most seals have been a bit of a compromise.
+That has changed thanks to Trelleborg’s new F-165,” says Julian West, Product Manager for pipe seals within Trelleborg Industrial Solutions.

 The F-165 is a pipe sealing system that uses two grades of rubber to create an integrated seal holds to stay in place during manufacturing despite the vibrations.
 A harder rubber gives a superior tension against the steel pallet used in the pipe-making process, reducing any possibility of a seal moving out of place.

 “It outperforms anything we’ve made before and everything else on the market currently,” West says.
 “The biggest advantage is the stability of this seal during the manufacture of the pipes.”
 Pipe makers can’t tell if a seal has moved until after a pipe has cured.
 And if one has been displaced, all they can do at that point is scrap the pipe.
 The F-165 significantly cuts scrap rates, West says.
 “Our seal isn’t going to be part of the daily issues that the pipe manufacturer faces in his production,” he says.